Barnwell: The injuries shaking up the NFL playoff race

 As much as we obsess over how NFL teams look on paper before the season, Super Bowl runs can come down to who stays healthiest over the course of a long, arduous season.
-The 2017 Eagles are the obvious counter-example, given that they won with Carson Wentz, Jason Peters and others sidelined, but they're a rare exception to what has generally been a rule.
+The 2017 Eagles are the obvious counterexample, given that they won with Carson Wentz, Jason Peters and others sidelined, but they're a rare exception to what has generally been a rule.
 We're also seeing those same Eagles struggle under the weight of a new set of injuries this season.

 Of course, even the healthiest NFL team is going to put up with injuries here and there.
 In some cases, there's no getting past losing a player like Andrew Luck or Deshaun Watson.
 In other situations, teams manage to scrape by with excellent coaching and useful depth.
 Week 11 saw a little bit of both scenarios.
 Let's get to a few of the players whose injury absences either impacted the playoff picture on Sunday or will do so in the weeks to come, beginning with an incident I can't imagine anyone wanting to see again ...